 At All Saints we believe that missions work is about proclaiming the gospel, planting churches (at home and abroad), and preparing the next generation of church leaders.
 To this end, our missions resources are heavily focused on and directed towards these things.
 Rather than provide a little bit for many missionaries, we choose to invest heavily in a few, not only financially, but with our prayers and presence.
 We want our congregation to know the missionaries we support and know the challenges they face.
 We want to be genuine partners with our missionaries in their work.
 God has not called or formed any institution on Earth to plant churches but the Church.
 And we rejoice to be engaged in the work.

 Our vision for All Saints is that it will always be a community where everyone can know and be known.
 We don't want the church to ever be so big that people feel lost or disconnected.
 Part of knowing and being known is also being a church where people can be honest about the things they struggle with.
 None of us is perfect.
 Pretending to be perfect is exhausting.
-The cure isn't to rejoice in the ways we're broken and sinful, but instead to rejoice that we have a Savior that has covered those sins, that we can confess those sins and repent of them boldly.
+However, the cure isn't to rejoice in the ways we're broken and sinful, but instead to rejoice that we have a Savior that has covered those sins, that we can confess those sins and repent of them boldly.
 And that we can count on our brothers and sisters to love us even though they may know about our sin.

 A Biblical Understanding of Community Service